FIVE JEWELS OF WISDOM

 significantly enhance what is usually a slow process.
 The truth is that you

 need so little, but that little is not necessarily easy.
-In the beginning, many
+Initially, many people

 acknowledged these truths in your life, they take on a new and penetrating